Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 10.29.41 UTC
+- WIB: Kamis, 3 Oktober 2024 11.29.52 UTC
-- WITA: Kamis, 3 Oktober 2024 11.29.41 UTC
+- WITA: Kamis, 3 Oktober 2024 12.29.52 UTC
-- WIT: Kamis, 3 Oktober 2024 12.29.41 UTC
+- WIT: Kamis, 3 Oktober 2024 13.29.52 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: inspirational
+Kategori: motivational